-Shodokan’s 50th Anniversary Report.
-A celebration of Honbu's fifty years.
+Shodokan’s 50th Anniversary Report A celebration of Honbu's fifty years by Ian Box

 In Osaka on sunny and warm Sunday, October 8th, 2017, more than 250 Aikidoka – both adult and children – from around Japan as well as overseas, gathered in the municipal gymnasium to celebrate the 50 years that have passed since the birth of Honbu dojo.
 Yes folks, 50 years ago Tomiki Shihan established Shodokan honbu dojo in the city of Osaka, Japan.
 It was indeed a day of celebration.